ghoomfrog/kid/README.md

 Omitting all operands of `=` force-returns the space itself.

-To re-evaluate a space constructor, we use the suffix operator `!`, essentially turning the constructor into a function.
+To force-evaluate a space constructor, we use the suffix operator `!`, essentially turning the constructor into a function.
 This is called *calling* the space.

 ```kid
 plusOne = args#0 + 1